wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 case (to derive this, just replace each \\( r_{t} \\) for the maximum reward \\( r_{max} \\),
 and sum up the geometric series).
 There is another approach which deals with the [undiscounted average reward setting](https://link.springer.com/content/pdf/10.1007%2FBF00114727.pdf).
-This approach leads to a different set of bellman equations from the ones we will study.*
+This approach leads to a different set of bellman equations from the ones that are normally studied, and therefore different algorithms.*

 A solution to the RL problem consists of a **Policy** \\( \pi \\), which is a mapping from the current state we are ( \\( s_{t} \\) ) to an appropriate action ( \\( a_{t} \\) )